Robert Wolke, chemist and Post columnist who demystified the kitchen, dies at 93

 In 2001, Dr. Wolke won a James Beard Foundation award for best newspaper food column, along with an International Association of Culinary Professionals honor for best newspaper food writing.
 A year later, he adapted many of his columns into a book, “What Einstein Told His Cook,” in which he explored issues such as whether you could use wine and beer while cooking for teetotalers.

-His answer to that question examined the evaporation rates and boiling temperatures of water and alcohol, and drew on a 1992 nutrition study that found anywhere from 4% to 49% of the original booze remained in finished dishes.
+His answer to that question examined the evaporation rates and boiling temperatures of water and alcohol, and drew on a 1992 nutrition study that found anywhere from 4 percent to 49 percent of the original booze remained in finished dishes.
 But before getting into the science, he offered a few lines of light verse, riffing on a 1950s novelty song:

 “Does the vino lose its power in the Crock-Pot overnight?